pensjonatus/flash-fiction/blog/puzzlefaced-man-gets-bombed.md

 ---
-title: 'Puzzlefaced Man Gets Bombed'
+title: Puzzlefaced Man Gets Bombed
 date: '2015-06-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was very little back then, so I did not understand what was happening.
 I know